 Elis James is a stand up, actor and radio presenter.
 Best known for presenting a show on Radio X with John Robins, Elis and John have just moved to the Friday, 1-3pm slot on BBC Radio 5live, following a five year stint on Radio X which spawned a spin off book, and saw the two perform sell out shows at the Shepherd’s Bush Empire, Kentish Town Forum and Hammersmith Apollo.
+From a strong cult following, the BBC 5live show with Elis and John has an ever-growing reach, leading them to win the Gold Award at the ARIAs 2020 for Funniest Show.

 As an actor Elis has played the lead in BBC3 sitcom Crims, and played the character of Owen in three series of Josh Widdicombe’s sitcom Josh (BBC3).
 In 2018 he starred alongside Rafe Spall in the film Denmark (to be released in 2019) and the BBC Wales sitcom Tourist Trap alongside Sally Phillips, the second series of which is being filmed over the summer of 2019.
 He has played the lead in BBC Radio 4’s Ankle Tag alongside Katy Wix and Steve Spiers, and has just recorded a sitcom for Radio 4 with Jack Dee and Harry Hill.
 Away from comedy, Elis has starred in 7 series of the drama Curious Under the Stars for Radio 4.